syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 <th style="font-size:14px" width="100px">Solution
 </th>
 <td>
-Our WebKit rendering engine requires OPENSSL assemblies for accessing the resources from HTTPS URL.
-If you are accessing any resources from HTTPS sites, then kindly include these below assemblies in your project,
+Our WebKit rendering engine necessitates OPENSSL assemblies to access resources from HTTPS URLs.
+If your project involves accessing resources from HTTPS sites, please make sure to include the following assemblies,
 <br><br>
 <img src="htmlconversion_images/OPENSSl_assemblies.png" alt="ExcludeAssets"><br><br>
 You can get the OPENSSL assemblies from the below link,